cjakabos/portfolio-web/README.md

 ## Roadmap
 Development roadmap with requirements and milestones.

-Three base layers of storage application for Files, Notes and Credentials:
+Three base layers of storage application for Files, Notes and Credentials.
+They are the first project of the nanodegree program and can run standalone without the extra layers below (these will report service is unavailable at the respective tab).

 - [x] The cloud service back-end with Spring Boot
 - [x] The cloud service front-end with Thymeleaf